slogemann1/aerozine/config-doc.md

     // This determines whether the program will panic on encountering errors while
     // loading the url tree, defaults to false "never_exit": false,
+    // Determines whether or not error messages will be sent with responses to failed requests,
+    // defaults to false
+    "serve_errors": false,
-    // The language of the files served by the server, defaults to "en" "default_lang": "en",
+    // The language of the files served by the server, defaults to null "default_lang": "en",
     // The text encoding of the files served by the server, defaults to "utf-8" "default_charset": "utf-8",